ShauryaSingh14/OnlineBookingSytem/README.md

 ## Project Overview

-The Online Travel Management System is a comprehensive web application designed to manage travel bookings efficiently.
+The Online Booking System is a comprehensive web application designed to manage travel bookings efficiently.
 The system provides a user-friendly interface for both customers and administrators, enabling them to manage bookings, travel packages, and user profiles seamlessly.
 This project implements a RESTful API backend and a dynamic frontend to handle all necessary operations.

 ## Features